MTG/freesound-python/Readme.md

 freesound.py
 ============

-A python client for the [Freesound](http://freesound.org) API.
+A python client for the [Freesound](http://freesound.org) APIv2.

 Find the API documentation at http://www.freesound.org/docs/api/.
 Apply for an API key at http://www.freesound.org/api/apply/.

 The client automatically maps function arguments to http parameters of the API.
+JSON results are converted to python objects, but are also available in their original form (JSON loaded into dictionaries) using the method `.as_dict()` of returned objets (see [examples file](https://github.com/MTG/freesound-python/blob/master/examples.py)).
-JSON results are converted to python objects.
-The main object types (Sound, User, Pack) are augmented with the corresponding API calls.
+The main object types (`Sound`, `User`, `Pack`) are augmented with the corresponding API calls.

 Note that POST resources are not supported.
 Downloading full quality sounds requires Oauth2 authentication (see http://freesound.org/docs/api/authentication.html).
 Oauth2 authentication is supported, but you are expected to implement the workflow.